 - Official copy of test scores (Praxis II PLT, OR GRE, OR OAE Pedagogy)

 - For the assistantship, complete the following:

 - Three recommendation letters or three recommendation forms

 - Career goals essay (Where do you hope to be professionally in five years?)

 - Send the assistantship application forms to Wendy Vaughn.

 - There is a checklist available at the bottom of the page to help you keep track of required information.

-materials must be submitted by February 15
+- All materials must be submitted by January 15

 Submit your application and documents to:

 For additional questions contact: